 All jokes aside, you’re playing on an expectation the reader has, that shark attacks kill lots of people.
 When you are saying that, actually, an element of our modern lifestyle is actually killing way more (FIVE times more), then generally, people will be interested in that.
 What’s more, selfies are a hot topic in today’s world, and there had been a recent spate of deaths due to risky selfies on cliff edges and railway tracks - so the story was also relevant.

 This digital PR story got over 80 placements for our client (including NY Post), and even made it onto TV; Fox News, CNN and even KITV News in Honolulu Hawaii all covered it!
-Not only was it highly published by the media- it also attracted the attention of others in our industry, and Reboot Online was featured in The Weekly PR - A weekly curated publication full of the best digital PR examples.
+Not only was it highly published by the media- it also attracted the attention of others in our industry, and Reboot Online, a SEO company, was featured in The Weekly PR - A weekly curated publication full of the best digital PR examples.

 We were contacted by Taxi2Airport, a major airport transfer company, to help them create a digital PR story ahead of the busy summer period.